Skip to Content

 PU’s Superior Flexibility

-PU Tube is known for its excellent flexibility, especially in cold temperatures, and this makes it perfect for tight bends and complex routes in machinery as a result.
+PU Tube is known for its excellent flexibility, especially in cold temperatures, making it ideal for tight bends and complex routes in machinery.

-That is one reason you will tend to see it widely used in robotics, automation, and food processing applications.
+That is one reason you will often see it used widely in robotics, automation, and food processing applications.

 Nylon’s Stiff Structure

-Nylon Tube is not as flexible as PU, which makes it a bit tricky for installations that require tight curves.
+Nylon Tube is less flexible than PU, making it more challenging for installations requiring tight curves.
 However, its stiffness is an asset in systems needing firm tubing that won’t collapse or deform under pressure.

 Temperature Resistance